 Departmental Examination: Students who demonstrate a high level of proficiency within a subject area may petition the academic discipline or program faculty for credit by examination or review.
-If this petition is approved, discipline or program faculty would prepare an appropriate measure (test or other instrument) of proficiency and establish with the student guidelines for passing.
+If this petition is approved, discipline or program faculty would prepare an appropriate measure (test or other instrument) of proficiency to qualify the student.
 Upon completion of examination, the student and faculty member will complete and sign a Recommendation for Credit by Departmental Examination and forward to the Vice President of Academic Affairs for approval.

 Posting Fee: Students will be assessed a fee to post Departmental Examinations.
 The fee is equivalent to one credit hour of in-district tuition at ECC.
 The student will receive correspondence from the Registrar’s office once appropriate documentation (official transcript, score report, faculty recommendation) has been reviewed.
 Credits will be posted to the transcript upon notification of payment from the Business Office.

-*Students only have one attempt testing out of a course using a departmental exam for credit by examination.
+*Students only have ONE attempt to test out of a course using a departmental exam for credit by examination.
 For additional attempts, please see other credit by examination options that can be found on the Registration page.